Download our FREE smartphone app today!

 Assessment is an integral part of the subject delivery and students will be assessed through a mixture of formal academy examinations, subject-based assessments and tasks, and regular student teacher dialogue.

 Sixth Form students will be encouraged to show resilience, composure, curiosity, meticulousness and ambition in all that they do, as all are necessary for academic excellence.
+As in lower school, our vision is to develop students with character, courage and conscience, who become academically and personally successful and lead in their community and beyond.

 Students’ attitudes and conduct must demonstrate an understanding of appropriate workplace/professional behaviour, at all times, and they should remember that they are ambassadors for our core values and must, therefore, act as role models to the lower school students.

 It is a requirement that Sixth Form students have high levels of attendance and punctuality in order to benefit fully from the educational opportunities available.
+Students are placed on attendance report when their attendance is consistently below our target of 95%.

 Homework and wider reading